Shapes of Things: Lyrics and composition

-"Shapes of Things" is credited to bassist Paul Samwell-Smith, Relf, and McCarty.
-Samwell-Smith, who is also listed as the song's musical director, believed that Beck should have also received a composer's credit for his contributions to the song's development.
+"Shapes of Things" is credited to Relf, McCarty, and bassist Paul Samwell-Smith.
+Samwell-Smith, who is also listed as the song's musical director, believed that Beck should have also received songwriting credit for his contributions.

 According to music writer Keith Shadwick, their arrangement follows a "simple and economical form that allowed its message to unfold naturally, inviting the sound enhancement at which Beck and bassist Paul Samwell-Smith were quickly becoming expert".
-McCarty recalled that Samwell-Smith got an idea for a bass line from a song by jazz pianist and composer Dave Brubeck (identified as "Pick Up Sticks" from the 1959 Time Out album) to which he added a marching-style drum beat.
+McCarty recalled that Samwell-Smith got an idea for a bass line from a song by jazz pianist and composer Dave Brubeck (identified as "Pick Up Sticks" from Time Out) to which he added a marching-style drum beat.
 As they started to develop the rhythm, chords were added – "G and F, and then resolving it in D, each verse."
-For the middle section guitar solo, the beat shifts into double-time and the instrumentation heightens the tension.
-This rhythmic device, originally used in jazz improvisation, was the Yardbirds' signature arrangement.
-Dubbed a "rave-up", it was a feature of several of their songs.
+For the guitar solo section, the beat shifts into double-time and the instrumentation heightens the tension.
+This rhythmic device, originally used in jazz improvisation, was the Yardbirds' signature arrangement, which they called a "rave-up".

 A key feature of the song is Beck's innovative guitar playing.
-Shadwick comments it "suited Beck's taste for shaping and sculpting guitar sounds through the control and manipulation of sustain and, on occasion, feedback".
+Shadwick comments that it "suited Beck's taste for shaping and sculpting guitar sounds through the control and manipulation of sustain and, on occasion, feedback".
 Beck recalled he began incorporating feedback into his guitar solos after he realised that he could control it, adding "I started finding the resonant points on the neck where it came in best.
 I loved it because it was a most peculiar sound that contrasted wildly with a plucked string, this round trombone-like noise coming from nowhere."
-In addition to feedback, Beck's uses a musical scale and bent notes variously described as Eastern, Indian, or raga sounding.
+In addition to feedback, Beck uses a musical scale and bent notes variously described as Middle Eastern or raga sounding.
 Critics and biographers have called the solo "monumental[ly] fuzz-drenched", "explosively warped", and "climaxed with a solitary, gigantic burst of feedback".
-For many, the song represents the Yardbirds' creative peak, including Beck.
-He commented, "'Shapes of Things' was the pinnacle of the Yardbirds" and added "if I did nothing else, that was the best single".
+For many, the song represents the Yardbirds' creative peak, including Beck, who commented that "'Shapes of Things' was the pinnacle of the Yardbirds" and "if I did nothing else, that was the best single".